realazthat/snipinator/README.md

 | ------ | ------------------------- | ------------------------------------------ |
 | Master | [![Build and Test][1]][2] | [![since tagged][6]][10] ![last commit][7] |

-CLI to embed snippets from your python codebase into your `README.md`.
+CLI to embed snippets from your {python,other} codebases into your `README.md`.

 ## What